UV Sterilization: Protecting Your Family from Well Water Bacteria

 Homeowners often confuse these two.
 Total coliform is an indicator that surface water has entered the well; E. coli is proof of fecal contamination.
 Both require immediate intervention.
 Using a UV system without a solenoid shut-off valve is a risk, as a power outage could allow contaminated water to flow through the pipes untreated.

-Precision Implementation
+Precision Methods

 To implement a successful UV strategy, you must first calculate your peak flow rate.
 A typical 3-bedroom home requires a system capable of handling 10 to 12 gallons per minute (GPM).
 If you undersize the system, the water moves too fast past the lamp, reducing the "contact time" and leaving pathogens alive.